UUwei-zuo/DPNet/README.md

 cd path_to_carla_aeva_on_your_computer
 ./CarlaUE4.sh
 ```
-- Then, to run DPNet:
+- Then, run DPNet in a new terminal:

 ```bash
 # clone DPNet with ros-bridge-DopplerLiDAR submodule